-From: 9am to 5pm
+Between: 9am - 5pm

 Or out of hours: The Urgent Care Centre on 01689 863050

 Confirming your identity

 Before you have a treatment or procedure, our staff will ask you your name and date of birth and check your ID band.
 If you don't have an ID band we will also ask you to confirm your address.